MFM-347/Tools-and-Utilities/ren-py/README.md

 # RenPy

   RenPy is a Python-based command-line tool designed to streamline the process of renaming multiple files in a directory.
-If you need to rename files sequentially with a common base name, RenPy can help automate this process by renaming each file with a consistent naming convention.

 ## How to Use
 To use RenPy, you'll need to specify the target directory and the base name you'd like for the files.